 Lt.
 Christopher Massey, acting on a description of the hungry thief, found him in the parking lot of a rival fast food restaurant diving into a McDonald's bag.

-Massey tells the Kennebec Journal the suspect swore and ran into the woods.
+Massey tells a local newspaper that the suspect swore and ran into the woods.
 He was never caught.